oae/gnome-shell-extensions-sync/README.md

 1. Create a new snippet from [here](https://gitlab.com/snippets/new) I suggest you make it private.
 2. Create a new token from [here](https://gitlab.com/profile/personal_access_tokens).
 Only api scope is needed.
 3. Open extension settings, select the `Gitlab` provider and fill snippet id from first step and user token from second step.

+## For Local

+1. Select a file that has read/write permission by your active user. (default backup file is in `~/.config/extensions-sync.json`)

 ## Development